Catholic Sacred Art in Puerto Rico

 Forever Young, Siempre Joven, Christ Among Us

-A 27 sq ft work of art by A.VonnHartung for the students of Colegio (High School) San Juan Bosco at Parroquia Maria Auxiliadora, Cantera, San Juan, Puerto Rico (Párroco Padre Colacho SDB).
+A 27 sq ft acrylic painting by A.VonnHartung, for the students of Colegio (High School) San Juan Bosco at Parroquia Maria Auxiliadora, Cantera, San Juan, Puerto Rico (Párroco Padre Colacho SDB).

 Commissioned by the Director and Theology Professor, Padre Jorge Santiago SDB .